martinklepsch/martinklepsch.org/content/onehundred/2021-08-25-a-blockchain-usecase.md

 ---
 title: a blockchain usecase
 ---
-yes, I know.
-But bear with me here for a second.
+yes, I know — but bear with me here for a second...

 Yesterday I was at a small birthday gathering.
 We all had some chili and talked about this and that.
 One of my friends works at a private art collection that had recently gifted a large chunk of it to another institution.
 The process of gifting all these art pieces **took five years**.